dooyounggo/MyConvNet/README.md

   Build your own convolutional neural networks using TensorFlow.

-  Supports image classification and segmentation tasks.
+  Supports image classification and semantic segmentation tasks.

   The code was verified using PyCharm on Windows.